patfiaux/RELICS/README.md

 ```

 ### 2. Setting up the analysis specification file.
-There are several different parameters which have to be specified by the users before running RELICS.
+Several parameters have to be specified by the user before running RELICS.
 These parameters are set within the specification file.
-This has the advantage that a user can go back to an analysis at any time and see under what conditions a data set was analyzed.
-Below is the outline on how to set the most important flags to get the analysis going.
+This has the advantage that a user can refer back to the specification file to see the conditions that were used to analyze a dataset.
+The options below  describe the most important parameters that are required to get the analysis going.

 #### Option 1: Modify the given template in the 'Example_data' folder (Type_3_analysis_specs.txt)
 There is a template specification file already set up for the example data.
-It contains the main flags required for successfully running RELICS.
+It contains the main flags required to run RELICS.
 The meaning of the different flags are discussed in 'Option 2' below.

 #### Option 2: Set the flags within `R` and then write them to the specification file prior to analysis
-In case of the absence of a specification file it is also possible to create it.
-Below is an example on how to sep up the flags for the example specification file along with their meaning.
+It is also possible to create a specification file from scratch by setting parameters within R. The following example shows how to set up parameters for the example specification file along with their meaning.
 At the end of this you will be able to run RELICS on the example data

 Flags are set up in a list format